christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Then the Vatican later made up the "Council of Nicaea".
 It never happened.
 There is no contemporary records that exist of the Council of Nicaea (325 AD).
 The Council of Nicaea mirrors the Mithraic Congress of 307 AD where Emperor Galerius declared Sol Invictus the official god of Rome.
 Constantine’s "conversion" was fabricated.
 He remained a Sol Invictus sun-worshipper until death—his coins never feature Christian symbols.
 His last coin (337 AD) depicts him as Sol Comitatus ("Sun Companion"), not Christ.
 The "Chi-Rho" symbol was a later interpolation by Eusebius, who forged Life of Constantine in the 5th century.
 The "Arian Controversy" was a fake debate to disguise the fact that early Christianity was a Roman imperial cult.
 Proof: The "Life of Constantine" by Eusebius was forged in the 5th century to retroactively justify Nicaea, and the Edict of Milan (313 AD) never mentions Jesus—only a vague "Divine Providence".
 Also, the Vatican's greatest forgery was the Donation of Constantine.
 The Vatican forged it in the 8th century to claim Rome.
 It was based on earlier forgeries by Eusebius (a Flavian propagandist).

+Most of what we know of Roman history comes from Herodotus (aka The Father of Lies), and the other half from Cassius Dio.

+Two other men are responsible for most of what we know about the rest of European history from the middle ages and before: Joseph Justus Scaliger who was the Jesuit who “authored” most texts historians use today (possibly had a team of scribes), and Poggio Bracciolini was the guy who collected documents for him and even forged them (there are preserved letters from Bracciolini arranging a forgery with a remote monastery).

 Endnotes (Chapter 7)

 (a) Asander and Dynamis had one known son, Tiberius Julius Aspurgus